Your Asthma Healthcare Team

 Working with your healthcare team

-prevent symptoms and what to do if you have an asthma attack.
+symptoms.
+And what to do if you have an asthma attack.

-pharmacist if you need help using your medicines.
+team if you need help using your medicines.